-I like to also clean my toys on a weekend, so that I’m not rushed or tired to take on this cleaning
+I like to also clean the toys on a weekend so that I’m not rushed or tired to take on this cleaning

 Without further ado, here are several methods for you to try to clean those bath toys.

-This post may contain affiliate links.
+*This post contains affiliate links.
 Full disclosure here.

 How To Clean Bath Toys Using The Dishwasher

 If you have stand-alone toys like stacking cups, you can skip the mesh bag and place them directly into the top rack of the dishwasher.
 You can run other items in the dishwasher if you like, just try to avoid washing toys with plates and cups with food build-up on them.

 Be cautious when using the dishwasher to wash bath toys to wash toys that won’t melt in the